 z687: Creating the Future of Technical Services

-Welcome to z687: Creating the Future of Tech Services, the online collection of white papers and think-pieces by ALCTS members for their peers in library technical services.
+Welcome to z687: Creating the Future of Tech Services, the online collection of white papers and think-pieces by library technical services professionals for their peers and colleagues. z687 was discontinued in October 2015.

 Do Libraries Still Need Book Vendors and Subscription Agents? | go

 By Stephen Bosch, Cory Tucker, Christopher L. Sugnet, and Lauren E. Corbett

 October 2011.
 Digital content blurs the lines of traditional library acquisition workflows and organization.
 For example: link resolvers and the loading of order confirmation record files may be handled by systems staff in one organization and by technical services staff in another.
 Lines are being crossed between acquisitions and interlibrary loan functions, notably with electronic versions of theses and dissertations.
 Regardless of this blurring of lines, library staff use vendors still in acquiring content for the library collection.
 The reasons for using vendors have stood for decades, but are changes in the information industry having an impact?
 In the current environment, what interactions with vendors are most useful to a library? | more

 And Now for Something Completely Different: Our Future from Outside the Box

 January 2010.
 Updated versions of the papers from the Midwinter 2010 Symposium "Our Future from outside the Box" along with a summary of the discussion that took place that day and conclusions that were drawn.

 Summary of Discussion during the Midwinter Symposium, with references to the articles.